 If you’re new to baking, I definitely suggest reading everything over before you begin.
 And if you have additional question, drop me a line in the comments and I’ll get back to you asap!

-So…what does a red velvet cupcake actually taste like?!
+What does a red velvet cupcake taste like?!

-This is a question I get all the time!
-But I get it.
+This is a question I get all the time, but I get it.
 Because up until a few years ago, it’s a question I had, too.
-It’s hard to imagine what something so red will taste like!
+And it’s hard to imagine what something so red will taste like!

 Here are the most frequent questions I get: Are they chocolate cupcakes with red food coloring?
 Vanilla cupcakes with a little cocoa powder and red food coloring?
 Do they just taste like food coloring?
 No, no, and – thankfully – no!

 When made correctly, a red velvet cupcake should be extremely moist with a tender and fluffy crumb.
 In terms of flavor, the cupcakes are super rich, buttery, and sweet, with a slight tanginess from the buttermilk.
 The chocolate flavor is very subtle, and compliments the sugar and buttermilk used in the recipe.
 If I had to choose a classic cupcake to compare red velvet to, it would be yellow cupcakes, because they share a rich, buttery flavor.
 But really, red velvet is in a class of its own.
 After one bite, you’ll know – er, taste – what I mean.

 For the dry ingredients you’ll need flour, cocoa powder, cornstarch, baking powder, baking soda, and salt.
 We use the combination of flour and cornstarch instead of cake flour.
 This combination ensures a moist and delicate crumb.

 For the wet ingredients you’ll need butter, oil, apple cider vinegar, eggs, sour cream, and buttermilk!